SSProve/ssprove/README.md

 ![SSProve](https://user-images.githubusercontent.com/5850655/111436014-c6811f00-8701-11eb-9363-3f2a1b9e9da1.png)

-This repository contains Coq formalisation of the results from the paper:
+This repository contains the Coq formalisation of the paper:
 - **SSProve: A Foundational Framework for Modular Cryptographic Proofs in Coq.**
   Carmine Abate, Philipp G. Haselwarter, Exequiel Rivas, Antoine Van Muylder, Théo Winterhalter, Catalin Hritcu, Kenji Maillard, and Bas Spitters.
 March 2021.

-This README serves as guide to installing this project and finding the correspondence between the claims in the paper and the formal proofs in Coq, as well as listing the small set of standard axioms on which the formalisation relies (mostly transitively by using `mathcomp-analysis`).
+This README serves as a guide to running verification and finding the correspondence between the claims in the paper and the formal proofs in Coq, as well as listing the small set of axioms on which the formalisation relies (either entirely standard ones or transitive ones from `mathcomp-analysis`).

 ## Prerequisites

-- Ocaml
+- OCaml `>=4.05.0 & <4.12`
 - Coq `8.12.0`
 - Equations `1.2.3+8.12`
 - Mathcomp analysis `0.3.2`
 - Coq Extructures `0.2.2`

-You can get them from the `opam` package manager for `ocaml`:
+You can get them all from the `opam` package manager for OCaml:
 ```sh
 opam repo add coq-released https://coq.inria.fr/opam/released
 opam update